 Kim has taught as a guest clinician/string specialist for various workshops/clinics in CT, DE, GA, NC, NJ, PA, and SC.
 Together with her husband, she also directs a string orchestra program for students at a Title 1 public school in Johnson City.
 In addition to being former co-concertmaster of the Johnson City Symphony Orchestra and co-director of the Johnson City Youth Orchestra, Kim has performed with the Asheville, Kingsport, and Knoxville symphonies and is a member of the Pro Musica Chamber Orchestra and Sophisticated Strings.
 She received the Outstanding Teacher Award from the Tennessee Governor's School for the Arts as well as the Forty Under Forty Award by the Business Journal of the Tri-Cities.
 Kim lives in Johnson City with her husband, Tim and their two children, Harrison and Kristen.

-Sarah Smale (Co-Director, Violin/Viola) began her musical studies on violin, viola and piano in Oxfordshire, England.
-She attended the Birmingham Conservatoire where she received a BA with honors.
-She continued her studies at the Guildhall School of Music in London.
-In Hartford, CT, she studied with the Emerson String Quartet and acquired her Suzuki training with Linda Fiore and Teri Einfeldt.
-Sarah has won several awards, including the Birmingham Conservatoire string quartet scholarship and the Herbert Lumby Viola prize.
-She has worked with world-renowned artists such as Pierre Boulez, Yuri Bashmet, Nicholas Kramer, Steve Reich, Sir Simon Rattle, Valery Gergiev, and Roger Norrington.
-Her experience includes numerous concerts and seminars with talented quartets and orchestras including: Takacs Quartet, European Chamber Orchestra, Russian National Ballet, and the Emerson Quartet, to which she was the assistant.
-Sarah has also played with numerous choral societies as principal viola, recorded television work for the BBC, and recorded extensively for Radio Suisse.
-She performs with the European Festival Orchestra in Neuchatel, Switzerland, where she is principal viola.
+Sarah Smale (Co-Director, Violin/Viola) attended the Royal Birmingham Conservatoire where she received a BA with honors and continued her studies at the Guildhall School of Music and Drama in London.
+Her musical studies eventually took her to the Hartt School, where she studied with the Emerson String Quartet and obtained her MM in viola performance, also her Suzuki teacher training with Linda Fiore and Teri Einfeldt.
+Ms. Smale has won several awards, including the Birmingham Conservatoire string quartet scholarship and the Herbert Lumby Viola prize.
+She has worked with world-renowned artists such as Pierre Boulez, Yuri Bashmet, Nicholas Kramer, Steve Reich, Sir Simon Rattle and Valery Gergiev.
+Her experience includes numerous concerts and seminars with talented quartets and orchestras including: Takacs Quartet, European Chamber Opera, Russian National Ballet, and the Emerson Quartet, to which she was the assistant while in Hartford.
+Ms. Smale has also played with numerous choral societies as principal viola, recorded television work for the BBC, and recorded extensively for Radio Suisse.
+She also performs with L'Orchestre des Jardins Musicaux in Switzerland, where she is principal viola.
+Sarah is co-director of the White Mountain Suzuki Institute at Ogontz in New Hampshire and is in demand as a guest teacher at various workshops and summer Suzuki institutes around the country.

 Annie Barley Givler (Cello) began playing the cello at the age of two.
 After graduating from the Pittsburgh High School for Creative and Performing Arts, she went on to pursue further education at the Eastman School of Music and the University of South Florida - earning both bachelors and masters degrees in cello performance as well as completing an additional major in music theory at the graduate level.
 She is in high demand as a Suzuki cello clinician and has frequently been invited to teach at some of the most prestigious Suzuki programs in the world.
 She has taught at every level of the music education spectrum – from infant Music Together classes to cello performance majors at the university level.
 For the past ten years, Annie has worked as a music teacher and strings specialist for the KIPP national network of charter schools – first in the South Bronx, then in North Philadelphia, and currently in Camden, New Jersey.
 She also maintains a private cello studio and can be heard on Bridge and New Amsterdam recording labels.
 Annie lives in Bryn Mawr, PA, just outside of Philadelphia with her husband Harley and their (soon to be) three awesome kids.